Brandonbr1/Minecraft-Legacy-File-hosting/versions/1.6.2/readme.txt

 Drop the 1.6.2 minecraft jar file in here.
 Make sure to name it '1.6.2.jar'.

+It can be downloaded at: https://mcversions.net/download/1.6.2